chausme/docker-compose-wordpress/README.md

 -   Adjust PHP version if necessary inside `.env` file
 -   Rebuild `php_wp` container with `docker-compose build php_wp`
 -   Restart `php_wp` container with `docker-compose restart php_wp` or stop and start with `docker-compose stop php_wp && docker-compose up php_wp`
--   In order to upload files from WP dashboard, update owner of `/uploads` directory to `www-data`, some plugins might require other directories update as well
+-   [each site] In order to upload files from WP dashboard, update owner of `/uploads` directory to `www-data`, some plugins might require other directories update as well

 ## Will it work somewhere else?

 While untested, this setup potentially works on Windows without WSL2, Linux and macOS with little to no changes

-Also possible to use on staging with some nginx tweaking including SSL certificates support.
+Also possible to use on staging server with some nginx tweaking including SSL certificates support.
 Not intended for production though since php-fpm works much better in that case